etiennegodin/inat-obs-scorer/README.md

   ~55%                  ~17%            ~27%
 ```

 **Positive rate drift across splits:** train ~47% → val ~34% → test ~29%.
-This is a meaningful shift, not a sign of overfitting, and it has two compounding causes:

-1. **Label-window maturation:** Training observations (pre-2023) have had more time to accumulate identifications and settle into RG status.
-The 365-day label window makes older cohorts structurally richer in positives — a closed-window property, not a data error.

-2. **Platform-level distributional shift:** The iNaturalist community's identification throughput is growing more slowly than observation volume.
-Recent cohorts have structurally lower RG rates because the identifier community can resolve a smaller fraction of incoming observations.
-This is a real environmental trend the model must generalise across.
+This is a genuine distributional shift, not a sign of overfitting.
+The dataset was scraped on March 3, 2026, and all observations required a completed 365-day label window before receiving a label — so the drift cannot be attributed to label maturation.
+What it reflects is platform-level change: iNaturalist's observation volume has grown faster than identifier throughput, meaning recent cohorts are structurally harder to resolve.
+The model is generalising across this shift, not correcting for it.

-A practical consequence: Optuna's CV objective is evaluated on folds drawn entirely from the training partition (~47% positive rate), while the model is ultimately deployed against distributions closer to 29%.
+A practical consequence: Optuna's CV objective is evaluated on training-period folds (~47% positive rate), while the model is ultimately evaluated against a distribution near 29%.
 Hyperparameters tuned on CV may be slightly overfit to the richer-positive training world.
-This is documented as a known limitation; correcting it would require either resampling to match test-time positive rates (distorting the temporal structure) or accepting the mismatch.
+This is a known limitation without a clean fix that preserves temporal split integrity.

 ---